bl000m/inception_of_things_42/README.md

 - In the settings/system, check the "Allow Nested VM" option.

 ## Within the Virtual Machine
-- Install VirtualBox within the virtual machine.
-This is a nested VirtualBox installation.
+- Install VirtualBox within the virtual machine => nested VirtualBox installation.
 - Install Vagrant.
-- Install kubectl.

 ## To work on the project and test
 - Clone the GitHub Repository